 Stay up to date with important information that impacts the profession and your practice.
 Doctors of BC provides a range of newsletters that target areas of interest to you.

-Effective July 1, 2023, changes will be made to the MSC Payment Schedule to improve the re-referral process.
-Over recent years, patients, referring practitioners, and consultants, have had increasing problems with r-referrals, particularly when the patient and consultant agree that another consultation is required.
+On July 1, 2023, changes to the MSC Payment Schedule were implemented to improve the re-referral process.
+In recent years, patients, referring practitioners, and consultants have had increasing problems with re-referrals, particularly when the patient and consultant agree that another consultation is required.

-In early 2020 at the request of the Medical Services Commission (MSC), the Consultation Working Group (CWG), comprised of Tariff Committee members and representatives from the Medical Services Plan (MSP), BC Family Doctors, and Consultant Specialists of BC, was reactivated to review the problems related to the re-referral process.
+In early 2020 at the request of the Medical Services Commission (MSC), the Consultation Working Group (CWG), comprised of Tariff Committee members and Medical Services Plan (MSP) representatives, BC Family Doctors, and Consultant Specialists of BC, was reactivated to review the problems related to the re-referral process.
 By 2021 the CWG had identified the most commonly misinterpreted rules around re-referrals and created five clarifying statements along with an FAQ list.
 However, it became evident that changes to the actual processes were needed to resolve a number of underlying structural problems.

 D. 2.
 3. Subsequent Consultation